-There are some Canadian experiences you won’t find in any guidebook.
-To help you explore Canadian fashion like a local, we’ve asked friends from across the country to share their top spots from the cities they call home.
-This your local’s guide to stylish boutiques, and essential shopping stops.
+Canada offers up unique experiences that you won't find in any guidebook -- you just have to know where to find them.
+To help you explore like a local, we've asked friends from across the country to share their top spots and experiences from the cities they call home.
+Bundled by interest or passion, consider this your local's guide to traveling through the country's vibrant cities and boundless wilderness.

 Road Trip and Trust Fund - Ottawa

 The best dresses in Toronto, according to our insider, can be found at Coal Miner's Daughter, a high-quality women's boutique.
 The collections are simple and sophisticated, and lean heavily on local designers.
 Most items you can't find anywhere else.
 The shop's jewelry, too, is sure to turn heads.

 Rowan Sky - Vancouver

 A trendy footwear hub

 Colorful clothing from around the world